Coastal Carolina vs. UL Monroe NCAA Football Odds, Plays and Insights | October 2, 2021

 - UL Monroe has covered the spread twice this season.

-- UL Monroe's games this season have not hit the over yet in three opportunities.
+- UL Monroe's games this season have not hit the over on any of three set point totals.

-- This season the Warhawks have turned the ball over one time, one more than the Chanticleers' takeaways (0).
+- The Warhawks have turned the ball over one time this season, one more turnover than the Chanticleers have forced (0).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.